swappad/cs5222-lab-fpga-mlp/README.md

 ### Linux 64-bit OS

-If you don’t have a 64-bit Linux OS installed on your machine, we recommend [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) (free), [VMWare](http://www.vmware.com/) (free under [CSE VMWare Academic Program](https://www.cs.washington.edu/lab/software/homeVMs)), or dual booting your machine.
+If you don’t have a 64-bit Linux OS installed on your machine, we recommend [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) (free) or dual booting your machine.

 Make sure to allocate at least 32GB (or 64GB preferably) of disk drive space for your VM’s main partition.
 In addition, compilation jobs can be resource-intensive, so allocating 4-8GB of DRAM for your VM would be wise.
 We’ve tested the tools under Ubuntu 16.04.2 but any of the following OSes or newer should work:
 * Red Hat Enterprise Linux 6.6 64-bit
 * CentOS Linux 6.7
 * SUSE Enterprise Linux 11.4 64-bit
 * Ubuntu Linux 16.04.1 LTS 64-bit

-**Note** If you're using VMWare, do not have your source and work directory sit on a shared drive with your host OS.
-For some reason VMWare directory sharing is slow to update file changes from the host OS to the virtual OS, which can lead to compilation bugs.

 ### Vivado HL WebPACK 2017.1